Mysterio-17/FileFlow/README.md

-# � Echobox - P2P File Sharing Application �
+# 🌐 FileFlow - P2P File Sharing Application 📁

 A peer-to-peer file sharing application with integrated chat functionality, allowing users to connect, communicate, and share files directly with each other.

+Built with Go and Docker for seamless deployment and cross-platform compatibility.

 ## ✨ Features